openKolibri/halo-90/readme.md

 #### LEDs
 There are 90 LEDs that make up the ring, All are regular `0402` red diodes.
 All the cathodes (K/-) face towards the center of the board, and are placed at 4° intervals.
 The LEDS are charlieplexed with ten lines providing inidivdual control.
 They are run at as high a current as he battery's internal resistance and GPIO max current allows so no resistors are used.
 The red LEDs with thier 1.9V{?} forward voltage provide the abilibty to maximize battery useage.

-We are using BL-HUB37A-AV-TRB as it is low cost and high avilibilty from multiple vendors across Chnia but any 0402 LED with a V<sub>f</sub> below 2.7V, should yield equivilent battery life.
+We are using [BL-HUB37A-AV-TRB] as it is low cost and high avilibilty from multiple vendors across Chnia but any 0402 LED with a V<sub>f</sub> below 2.7V, should yield equivilent battery life.

+![IMG-BL-HUB37A-AV-TRB]

 #### Microcontroller
-STMicroelectonics's [STM8L151]() acts as the main controller of the earring.
+STMicroelectonics's [STM8L15xxx] acts as the main controller of the earring.
 The low power microcroller has a wide range of prepherials, a long expected production life, and low cost and availibility in high quantities.
 Running at its max speed of 16Mhz it is able to to easily carliplex the 90 Leds at over 1kHz.
 The 12b ADC is used to readout the microphone ans has pleanty of (up to 32k) flash to store a assortment of pattrens or complex processed designs.

+![IMG-STM8L15xxx]

 #### Battery
 Linx Technologie's aptly named BAT-HLD-001 is a stamped die cut sheet metal battery holder that is as low pofile as possible.
 It is sized for a CR2032 lithium cell.
 THe metal acts as the anode while the pad on the PCB is the cathode.
 Battery life varies based on what threshold for brightness you are content with as over its life as the internal resistance of the battery increses and the voltage drops the current possible drops as does the brightness.

+![IMG-BAT-HLD-001]

 #### Microphone
 The microphone selection was rather difficult due to a lack of specificaitons providided with amplified MEMS mirophones.
 Knowles P/N-xxxx was selected as it seemed reasonable and could be easilty tested with Adafruit's breakout board.

-Using a built in amplified memes microphones decreses the number of componet placmenets and simplifies layout and verificiton at the expense of not having instumentation grade knowlege of your audio response.
+Using a built in amplified MEMS microphones decreses the number of componet placmenets and simplifies layout and verificiton at the expense of not having instumentation grade knowlege of your audio response.

+![IMG-SPW2430HR5H-B]

 #### Button
-C&K [KXT3]() series provies ultra low profile minuture tactile switches and we chose `KXT311LHS` with a low actuaiton force of `100g`.
+C&K [KXT3] series provies ultra low profile minuture tactile switches and we chose `KXT311LHS` with a low actuaiton force of `100g`.
 It can be easily pressed with the edge of a nail, or a bit less confrotably with the back.

 The button provies the functionality of changing the patterns by pressing, and putting into low power sleep mode by holding for 3s.
 COmplely avilible as a interupt to the microcontroller, so other uses can be implemented.

+![IMG-KXT3]

 #### IMU
-LSD6M is a 6DOF IMU with a three axis accelometer and three axis gyroscope.
+[LSM6DSM] is a 6DOF IMU with a three axis accelometer and three axis gyroscope.
 It communicates over I2C and is connected to the hardware I2C periphiral in the microcontorller.
 It allows a fast data stream at a very low power.
 It also has additional low power modes as well as the ability to wake the main microcontrller over interupt with the routed interupt pin.

+![IMG-LSM6DSM]

+#### Alignment Pins
+There are four tooling holes/alignment pins that can be used for addons.
+They are 1.152 mm (45.35 mil) in diameter and are placed 2.8mm and 5.5mm from the center.
+The earring is 24mm in diameter, weighs 5.5g and the top eyelte extends 2mm extra, yeilding a size of 24mm x 26mm.

 #### Connectors
 The only connectors the the board are six ⌀1mm copper circles that are exposed as contacts for spring pins.
 They are placed evenly across the board so it recives abalnced froce from the programmer or testing jig.